-The Design Specs (Beta) feature is an early look at improving the communication between designers and developers.
+The Design Specs feature is an early look at improving the communication between designers and developers.
 A designer can generate a public URL in XD for sharing with a developer.
-On accessing the link, a developer can inspect the flows, measurements, and styles of the design.
+On accessing the link, a developer can inspect and comment on the flows, measurements, and design styles.

 To view a design spec, you need the following:

 - A link to the design spec (that you receive from the designer)

 - Desktop browser and Internet connection.
 For more information on supported browser versions, see System requirements.

 Note: Mobile browsers are not supported/recommended for viewing design specs.

 Design Spec links are public and accessible to anyone with a link.
 To make accessing Design Specs more seamless, effective as of March 21, 2018, viewing a published Design Specs no longer requires a sign-in with an Adobe ID.